Retrofitt/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+    .map() is used when you want to manipulate the original array and return a new array with the changes such as changing is strings to all caps, lower case, or upper case

+    .reduce() is used when you want to return a single value such as adding all the values within an array and returning its total sum

+    .filter() is used when you want to filter out an array and return a new array with its applied filter such as filtering all filtering a list of animals that are mammals

 2. Explain the difference between a callback and a higher order function.
+    A higher-order function receives a callback as an argument, a callback is called back into other functions as an argument.

 3. Explain what a closure is.
+    An inner function has access to its outer function's scope, this is a closure.

 4. Describe the four principles of the 'this' keyword.
+    1. Implicit Binding - 'this' is implied, 'this refers to the object that precedes the '.' when a method is invoked.

+    2. Explicit Binding - 'this' is referring to the parent object we are calling using .call(), .bind(), & .apply()

+    3. Window Binding - 'this' is referring to the window or the global object

+    4. New Binding - 'this' is referring to the new object that was constructed

 5. Why do we need super() in an extended class?
+    To receive its parent class's functions

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.